 Where is the train station in San Francisco?

-Main arrival station: Salesforce Plaza
+Main arrival station: 555 Mission Street

 Behind a modern curved façade lies San Francisco’s commuter hub, the Salesforce Transit Center.
 This gateway to downtown San Francisco and the entire Bay Area welcomes tens of thousands of passengers every day.
 Finding your way around is easy thanks to more than 270 digital displays with transit information.
 The Salesforce Transit Center serves as a bus station for Greyhound and Amtrak Thruway buses, as well as several public transit options for convenient connections.
 A standout feature of the Salesforce Transit Center is a public five-acre rooftop park which gives travelers an open space to relax.
 Rotating food trucks, cafés, carts, and pop-up retail make this a dynamic and vibrant destination in itself.

 Need a return trip from San Francisco to Seattle?Search Train Tickets

 Plan your next adventure

 Wanderu is the simplest way to book bus and train travel.